 Community Action & Accountability

-Accountability is at the core of PFI’s work on community action to ensure efficiency and accountability in public health systems.
+Accountability is at the core of PFI’s work on community action.
+We work towards promoting agency of youth, particularly girls and women, within community-led participatory initiatives to enhance efficiency and accountability of public systems and delivery services.

 Community Action for Health (CAH) is one of the key strategies of Government of India’s National Health Mission (NHM) and among the world’s largest community-led accountability initiatives.
 It empowers community-based institutions (Village Health Nutrition and Sanitation Committees [VHSNCs], Mahila Arogya Samiti [MASs – Women’s Health Committees], and Rogi Kalyan Samiti [RKSs – Patient Welfare Committees]) – to raise public awareness on services and schemes, monitor and provide feedback on the quality and functioning of health services, and support local planning based on relevant priorities and issues.
 CAH thereby strengthens the accountability and functioning of health systems, ‘Bringing Public into Public Health’.